 - 24 stalks of asparagus, hard ends trimmed.
 If you're unsure about how to do this, all you have to do is hold the asparagus by your fingers, one end in each hand, and bend.
 The asparagus will snap off exactly where the soft stalk ends and the hard portion starts.

-- 1 tsp paprika or another chili powder.
+- 1 teaspoon paprika or another red chili powder.
 Use spicier types like cayenne if you like a lot of heat

-- 1 tsp garlic powder, optional, but nice
+- 1 teaspoon garlic powder, optional, but nice

 - Salt to taste

 - Cover a baking sheet with aluminum foil or parchment paper and spray with oil to coat the surface.